grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 [//]: # (### Hemi settles up with the dock boss)

-Hemi and Shakes found the dock boss with a clipboard counting the crates that had come off the _Prospect_.
+Hemi and Shakes found the dock boss stomping around the dock on a crude prosthetic foot, counting the crates that had come off the _Prospect_ and checking them against a list on a greasy clipboard.

 "Hmm.
 Mr. Howell.
 The manifest says 215 crates, but I only count 212."
 The dock boss gestured towards the stacks of crates.